awicenec/testProject/README.md

 # testProject
 Small little test for the PyCharm IDE to see how integrations are working

+To open this project inside PyCharm (VCS --> Checkout from Version Control) and enter https://github.com/awicenec/testProject into the URL box (make sure that the path box underneath is empty beforehand).

 ## Get started
 * Create new project in PyCharm (File --> New Project).
 Give it a name and let PyCharm generate a virtual environment for you.
 * Enable Git as a version control system (VCS --> Enable Version Control Integration and choose Git)